argonautproject/cds-hooks-for-pama/guidance.md

 ## CDS Service returns a PAMA Response

 Since a CDS Services might offer multi-purpose advice, accepting PAMA Requests as well as unrelated requests, the CDS Service must first determine whether each incoming draft ServiceRequest is "PAMA-relevant".
 At a minimum, the CDS Service SHALL recognize ServiceRequests that pertain to priority clinical areas defined by CMS, and MAY recognize additional clinical areas.

-For each PAMA-relevant ServiceRequest, the CDS Service SHALL evaluate its PAMA AUCs and attempt to assign one of three PAMA Rating values (`appropriate` if there is an AUC consistent with the proposed imaging order, `not-appropriate` if there is an AUC that contra-indicates the proposed imaging order, or `not-applicable` if no AUC pertains to the proposed imaging order).
+For each PAMA-relevant ServiceRequest, the CDS Service SHALL evaluate its PAMA AUCs and attempt to assign one of three PAMA Rating values (`appropriate` if there is an AUC consistent with the proposed imaging order, `not-appropriate` if there is an AUC that contra-indicates the proposed imaging order, or `no-criteria-apply` if no AUC pertains to the proposed imaging order).
 In the event that not enough information is available to reach one of these ratings (e.g., if key data have not been captured in a structured form), the CDS Service SHALL NOT produce a PAMA Response for the ServiceRequest, and SHOULD instead offer Cards with app links or suggestions that would lead to a computable rating (e.g., a link to an app that would collect additional information necessary to evaluate an AUC).

 For each PAMA-relevant ServiceRequest where a rating has been determined, the CDS Service SHALL provide a PAMA Response by including the required PAMA extensions described below.

 The CDS Service produces a PAMA Response for each PAMA-relevant ServiceRequest by:

 1. Creating an `systemActions` list as a root-level extension (see extension details below).
-2. Optionally creating a set of proposed alternatively orders, as _suggestion_ cards
+2. Optionally creating a set of proposed alternative orders, as _suggestion_ cards.
-3. Optionally creating a set of _app link_ cards to launch external apps to capture additional data (e.g. prior diagnostic work completed, previous procedures performed, information from review of systems) or provide advice
+3. Optionally creating a set of _app link_ cards to launch external apps to capture additional data (e.g. prior diagnostic work completed, previous procedures performed, information from review of systems) or to provide advice.

 Argonaut CDS Hooks extension for PAMA, to be used at the top level of a CDS Hooks Response: